santiaghini/seed-counter/README.md

 `--intensity_thresh`
 - If the seeds are too dim and are not being segmented, try decreasing the threshold (default is `60`).
-- If the seeds are bright and there are other shapes in the image being captured, try incresing the threshold.
+- If the seeds are bright and there are other shapes in the image being captured, try increasing the threshold.

 `--radial_thresh`
 - Note: this value usually ranges from `8.0` to `18.0`.